How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 Parameters Worth Paying Attention To

-• RET 6–12 = sufficient for most activities
+• RET 6–12: sufficient for most winter activities

 A tourist in the winter forest pours a hot drink from a thermos, with a Fjällräven trekking backpack at their feet.
 Photo: Rigad

-A hot drink in winter is not just comfort — it is part of heat management.
-A quality thermos and a well-packed backpack maintain energy and pace when the temperature drops and the day shortens.
+A hot drink in winter is more than comfort—it is part of effective heat management.
+A reliable thermos and a well-organized backpack help maintain energy levels and pace as temperatures drop and daylight shortens.

 Practical Design Features That Improve Comfort and Protection

-Beyond membrane specs, real-world performance depends heavily on construction details.
-These determine how well the shell protects you in actual terrain, how quickly you can vent excess heat and whether you stay dry even when conditions get worse.
-The following features are often overlooked, but in winter they’re key for both comfort and safety.
+Beyond membrane specifications, real-world performance depends heavily on construction details.
+These elements determine how effectively a shell protects you in actual terrain, how efficiently you can vent excess heat, and whether you stay dry as conditions deteriorate.
+While often overlooked, these features are critical for both comfort and safety in winter conditions.

-• ideally helmet-compatible (or at least with a beanie)
+• ideally helmet-compatible (or at least compatible with a beanie)

-• a well-shaped brim helps against wind and snow
+• a well-shaped brim significantly improves protection against wind and snow

 ➤ Ventilation zips (“pit zips”)

-• significantly reduce the risk of overheating and sweating out your layers
+• significantly reduce the risk of overheating and soaking inner layers with sweat

-• essential in prolonged precipitation and wet snow
+• crucial in prolonged precipitation and wet snow

-• protect the most vulnerable areas from leaks
+• protect the most vulnerable entry points from moisture

 2.4 Accessories: Small Items That Make a Big Difference in Winter

-A beanie, balaclava or neck gaiter provides effective protection against wind and substantially reduces heat loss.
-The neck gaiter in particular is often underestimated – yet covering the neck and lower part of the face is one of the most efficient ways to stay warm even in unpleasant winds.
+A beanie, balaclava, or neck gaiter provides effective wind protection and significantly reduces heat loss.
+The neck gaiter, in particular, is often underestimated—yet covering the neck and lower part of the face is one of the most efficient ways to stay warm in harsh wind.

-In exposed terrain or under intense winter sunlight, protective eyewear is also highly beneficial.
-It improves comfort in strong wind, prevents eyes from watering and helps with orientation in whiteout conditions, when contrast disappears and surface irregularities become hard to see.
+In exposed terrain or under intense winter sunlight, eye protection is highly beneficial.
+It improves comfort in strong winds, prevents excessive tearing, and helps maintain orientation in whiteout conditions, where contrast disappears and surface irregularities become difficult to detect.

 Detail of Montane winter gloves placed on a tree trunk in a snowy forest.
 Photo: Rigad